Graph Learning via Logic-Based Weisfeiler-Leman Variants and Tabularization: Conclusion

 \section{Conclusion}

-We introduced a novel approach to graph classification, centered on transforming graph data into tabular form via Weisfeiler–Leman variants.
-Our approach was evaluated on twelve benchmark datasets across diverse domains, demonstrating consistently similar accuracy to GNNs and graph kernels, while remaining computationally efficient.
+We introduced a novel approach to graph classification by transforming graph data into tabular form via variants of the WL-algorithm.
+We established a general theoretical result characterizing the expressive power of our classifiers and evaluated our approach on 14 benchmark datasets, demonstrating competitive results to graph kernels, GNNs and GTs while being computationally much more efficient.

-Our method produces similar results with the ordinary WL and with a cruder version.
-This suggests an obvious question: when does their performance differ significantly?
-Moreover, these are the only two WL-variants we tried; we presented theoretical results for \emph{all other sets of quantifiers} but did not try them out in our experiments.
-Are there better options than WL and CWL?
-If so, which quantifiers work best, and under which circumstances?
-Gaining an understanding of which characteristics of the data and the domain determine the adequacy of different WL tests is one of the most intriguing open questions to explore next.

-We described a technique for mining interpretable logic-based classifiers that is very simple but promising.
-This is an exciting direction to explore further.
-How can we find useful formulas for describing graph classification problems?
-Which logic is a good choice for such formulas?
-This is a whole direction that awaits further research.